-A new race for the 2016 Indycar Series, the Boston Grand Prix street course winds its way around the city's Seaport district.
-The 10-turn course has been designed by former Indycar vice president of competition Tony Cotman, whose NZR Consulting company also designed the Baltimore and Edmonton Indycar courses.
+A 10-turn course was designed by former Indycar vice president of competition Tony Cotman, whose NZR Consulting company also designed the Baltimore and Edmonton Indycar courses.

-Relatively fast, with speeds of up to 170mph and an average lap of 115mph predicted, the course is anchored around the Boston Convention and Exhibition Center.
-Unusually for a modern street course it isn't flat or filled with exclusively 90 degree corners; there are some interesting sweepers and the course even passes underneath a hotel.
-The last Indycar street circuit with a tunnel was Las Vegas - another Cotman-designed course.
+Relatively fast, with speeds of up to 170mph and an average lap of 115mph predicted, the course was anchored around the Boston Convention and Exhibition Center.
+Unusually for a modern street course it wasn't flat or filled with exclusively 90 degree corners; the design featured some interesting sweepers and even passed underneath a hotel.

-The Boston Grand Prix circuit is located in downtown Boston, Massachusetts, in the city's Seaport district.
+The Boston Grand Prix circuit was set to be located in downtown Boston, Massachusetts, in the city's Seaport district.
 Boston Logan International Airport is 10 minutes' drive to the north along I-90, with good public transport links.